PePacheco/Codewars-python/README.md

 # Codewars-python
-Resolution of Codewars challenges, using the language Python
+Resolution of Kata´s Codewars challenges, using the language Python